AhMunnaEetChoo/OllieWebsite/content/projects/Youcalltheshots.md

 <iframe frameborder="0" src="https://itch.io/embed/1730701?dark=true" width="552" height="167"><a href="https://ahchoo.itch.io/you-call-the-shots">📺 You Call The Shots! by Choo</a></iframe>

-Techn side one of the biggest challenges was handling web streamed video while keeping synchronisation with rhythm markers.
+Tech side one of the biggest challenges was synchronising web streamed video with rhythm markers.
 Videos need to be uploaded and hosted separately to the game - a requirement of the version of Unity we were using at the time.
 Their contents continually queried each frame to manage synchronisation.

 We also got our markup data to a great place to create new videos and QTE events.
-A small json data file was hosted separately to the game so it was trivial to extend or tweak the game.
-We did wonder if we could follow the game up with an online level editor - make your own film clip QTEs of whatever content you like.
+A small JSON data file was hosted separately so it was trivial to extend or tweak the levels.
+We did wonder if we could follow the game up with an online level editor - make your own film clip QTEs of whatever content you like!

-After the game jam we got a friendly message from a gaming community in Brooklyn 'Potions & Pixels' who wanted to feature the game on their custom hand-built arcade machines!
-It was super cool to see people playing our 3 day game jam game on an arcade machine.
+After the game jam we got a friendly message from a gaming community in Brooklyn 'Potions & Pixels' who wanted to feature YCTS on their custom hand-built arcade machines!
+It was super cool to see people playing our 3 day creation on an arcade machine.

 <p>
 <center>